sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 To identify which Sourcegraph users or repositories the permissions relate to, we need to map the users identifiers from code host with userIDs on Sourcegraph and similarly for repository identifiers from code host to repoIDs on Sourcegraph side.

-> WARNING: For this process to work correctly, the user needs to have an external account from code host mapped to the user account on sourcegraph, otherwise the code host identifier cannot be matched and repository permissions cannot be enforced.
+> WARNING: For this process to work correctly, the user needs to have an external account from code host mapped to the user account on Sourcegraph, otherwise the code host identifier cannot be matched and repository permissions cannot be enforced.

 This is the main reason to require users to connect to their code host.
 This can be done on the Account security settings page: `/users/$USER/settings/security`.